jeferson-franco/mars-rover-v1/README.md

 - Node.js with Express
 - Jest and Playwright for testing
 - Cors for cross-origin resource sharing
-- MongoDB/MySQL for data storage (optional)

 ### Frontend

 - Vue.js 3
+- Vite for development server and build tool
 - Axios for API communication
 - Vuex for state management